 The Sandhills Gift Annuity Program

 The Sandhills Charitable Gift Annuity provides an opportunity for friends of Sandhills to support the college while receiving a lifetime income.
 The Gift Annuity is an astute way for you to retain the lifetime benefits of your gift AND advance the mission of Sandhills Community College.
-You may choose direct the ultimate use of your gift to the college’s major endowment initiative—The 2020 Fund for Sandhills—or to the general purposes of SCC—or to a specific purpose that you may designate.
-The advancement staff would be happy to discuss these options with you.
+Please contact Germaine Elkins, Executive Director of the SCC Foundation at (910) 695-3706 or email at firstname.lastname@example.org to learn more about the college’s gift annuity program.

 What is a Gift Annuity and how does it work?